Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Results

-where $s_i$ denotes one component of the spin vector $\mathbf S_i$ and $A^{(n)}$ contains the interaction between $n^{th}$-nearest neighbors.
-The Lagrangian multiplier $\lambda$ is determined self-consistently to ensure the average spin length $\langle s_i^2 \rangle = 1/3$.
-The rhombohedral structure of the PI is broken into six hexagonal sublattices and the Fourier transform is taken to obtain quadratic interaction between sublattices.
-In reciprocal space, the condition on $\lambda$ is expressed as the trace of the inverse interaction matrix.
-The spin correlator as the two-body propagator is calculated at certain momentum transfers $\mathbf Q$.
+Here $s_i$ denotes one component of the spin vector $\mathbf S_i$ and $A^{(n)}$ is the adjacency matrix between $n^{th}$-nearest neighbors.
+The Lagrangian multiplier $\lambda$ is determined self-consistently to ensure the average spin length $\langle \mathbf S_i^2 \rangle = 1$.
+The rhombohedral structure of the PI is broken into six hexagonal sublattices and the Fourier transform is taken to obtain a quadratic interaction between sublattices.
+In reciprocal space, the condition on $\lambda$ is expressed as the trace of the inverse interaction matrix ($\sum_n J_n A^{(n)}$).
+The spin correlator as the two-body propagator is calculated at each desired $\mathbf Q$-point.
 We applied the SCGA method to determine spin correlations at $T=205$~K, where fluctuations of the classical spins are thermal.
-The calculated equal time spin correlation function is in remarkable agreement with the experimental INS data (see the matching broad features shown in Fig.~\ref{S_Q}).
+The calculated equal time spin correlation function $\cal{S}$($\bf{Q}$) captures the dominant features of the experimental INS data (see the matching broad features shown in Fig.~\ref{S_Q} and Fig.~\ref{S_Q_cuts}).